danshadkam/agent-next-typescript/docs/whatsapp-setup.md

 WHATSAPP_VERIFY_TOKEN=financial_agent_verify_123  # Your chosen verify token
 ```

+**Note**: Your financial APIs are already configured in Vercel production!

 ## 🔗 **Step 4: Deploy Webhook (Choose One)**

 ### Option A: Vercel (Recommended)